What if I told you that it’s possible to stay at a hotel and get paid for it. Some even pay you for room service, spa treatments and much more.

 As a hotel mystery shopper, it really depends on what company you work with.

 In general, you will often be given a checklist before your stay and will be asked to fill it out in its entirety 24 hours after your stay.
+Some of these questions may include:

 For example, a hotel mystery shopper interviewed by Travel and Leisure Magazine, was asked to complain about a smoke smell in the room, when it didn’t smell like smoke to see how the front desk reacted.
 They also had to perform particular measurements, such as how far the lamp light omitted and so forth.
 Others ask you to unchain the toilet to see how long it takes to get fixed.
 There’s usually a lot to do, sometimes upwards of 50+ things to check, but again, it greatly depends on the hotel chain and company you’re working with.
 You will get a checklist with questions that need to be answered, all of which you will know ahead of time.

 In the end, you’re responsible for letting the hotel chain know what’s working as well as what isn’t to ensure a hotel can provide the highest level of service.
+This will include filling out a report of sorts, answering these questions in detail.

 The Best Hotel Mystery Shopping Companies